 - Add tomato paste and garlic, and saute for 2-3 minutes more.

-- Simmer for another 5 minutes.
+- Bring to a simmer and cook for another 5 minutes.

 - Finish with the butter and salt to taste.

 Keywords: vegan, gluten free, grain free, sugar free, not spicy, traditional, easy, quick, 30 minutes or less, African-inspired, fall, winter, ethnic